The Chanur novels

 An abridged version of The Pride of Chanur was published in the Science Fiction Digest in 1983.

-Set in Cherryh's Alliance-Union universe, but in a different region of space inhabited by numerous alien spacefaring civilizations, the Chanur novels are unusually realistic examples of space opera, with ship-to-ship shooting minimized in favor of coercion, manipulation, politics, pride contests, and clashing economic interests, driven in many cases by species-to-species miscommunication and misunderstanding.

 The Compact

 The series is set in the same Alliance-Union universe of Downbelow Station, but in a region of space in the opposite direction from Earth as the Alliance and Union.
 It is occupied by a number of spacefaring civilizations bound by a set of trade treaties into a so-called Compact.
 The Compact is not a political organization, and has no government; it deals only with open trade, leaving the component civilizations to resolve conflicts between themselves.

 Human space borders kif and knnn territory, the most aggressive and enigmatic species of the Compact respectively.
 First contact ensues when an ambitious kif hakkikt (prince) captures a human exploration ship.
 The last surviving crew member, Tully, escapes while the kif ship is docked at a station and winds up on The Pride of Chanur, a hani merchant vessel commanded by Pyanfar Chanur.
 This triggers the events of the first novel in the series and its three-part sequel.